jdreaver/rust-os/README.md

 - Deadlock debugging: find a way to detect deadlocks and print the locks involved
   - Should we fail if we are holding a spinlock for too long?
   - Consider naming spinlocks, and having the lock holder put their name once they take the lock.
 Then if we fail we can dump all of this info.
-- Multi-tasking (see resources below)
-  - Consider storing context explicitly in struct like xv6 does <https://github.com/mit-pdos/xv6-public/blob/master/swtch.S>.
+- Consider storing task context explicitly in struct like xv6 does <https://github.com/mit-pdos/xv6-public/blob/master/swtch.S>.
 This makes it easier to manipulate during setup.
 - VirtIO improvements:
   - Create a physically contiguous heap, or slab allocator, or something for virtio buffer requests so we don't waste an entire page per tiny allocation.
     - Ensure we are still satisfying any alignment requirements for buffers.
 Read the spec!